MerihM/TOP_Projects/README.md

 returns false.

 ## `#find(value)`
-Method that takes *value* as an argument, and finds that *value* inside Linked List.
-If *value* doesn't exist in Linked List, error is returned.
+Method that takes *value* as an argument, and finds index of that *value* inside Linked List.
+If *value* doesn't exist, error is returned.

 ## `#to_s`
 Method that returns Linked List in string format, formatted as (value) -> (value) -> ... -> (value) -> nil